NIGHT FLIGHT (or a Flying Geese quilt)

 In order to put the design together, I simply laid the pieces out like a magazine photo I had seen.
-The pieces in the photo were much smaller, but I like the bigger blocks and they were actually easy to work with.

 I used to spend a lot of time working with triangles, but over the past 10 years or so I have gone to using the half square triangle method because of the accuracy, and the way triangles tend (for me at least) to really stretch out of shape, which is means a lot more squaring up to make the blocks fit.